 The result is an image that captures my inner sadness and propensity to pass judgement.
 It's not the face I would normally choose to present to the world, or anyone taking a photo.
 Is it me though?
 My god, yeah!

 I think a lot more about photography now (enough that I would write a blog post about being left-eyed), because I'm shooting professionally, in a sense.
 I don't accept payment to do shoots I'm going to hate.
 I pay myself to take photos, for my own swim brand.
 I do it with independent models, "creatives" and friends.

 I'm reluctant to work with agency models.
 The models are great.
 It's their agencies that I can't stand.
 All modelling agencies are interested in are perpetual rights to the photos.
 It's a rent-seeking racket.
 They pay their own rent from the handful of photos, taken in the past of their models, that are still being printed today.
 Every time one is printed, they put their hands out for money.
 Do they remit 85% to the models, years later, when the models have died or grown old?
-You're some bunny if you believe that they do!
+Hmm.

 The only advantage with agency models, if you can even call this an "advantage", is they are bullied into staying rake thin.
 For vanilla clothing brands, another "advantage", are their far-away eyes—eyes that say "I am a model".
 Neither of these are such great advantages, for the kind of brand I am building, that I would not work with self-represented or amateur models.
-As long as they're fit and good looking enough that viewers' eyes first go to the clothing, and as long as they fit the sporty brand image I'm building, all I need are models who are open to creative ideas and who are comfortable in their own bodies.
+As long as they fit the demure brand image I'm building, all I need are models who are open to creative ideas and who are comfortable in their own bodies.